fatinm1/PromptStack/README.md

-# PromptStack - GitHub for LLM Prompts & Workflows
+# Promptrix - GitHub for LLM Prompts & Workflows

 A comprehensive platform for managing, versioning, testing, and deploying LLM prompts with team collaboration features.